“I hope this story with Mr. Smollett will lead to a pivot in our culture where we start to really embrace caution and skepticism again.”

 — talkRADIO (@talkRADIO) February 18, 2019

-According to FBI stats, the number of reported hate crimes has risen in recent years, reaching more than 7,000 in 2018.
+According to FBI stats, the number of reported hate crimes has risen significantly in recent years, including a 17 percent increase to more than 7,000 in 2017.
 While liberal activists have argued that such incidents are still underreported, many conservatives see the whole category as largely subjective and subject to inflation.
 Ngo has made that view hard to ignore.